 When a permanent tooth is lost, the neighboring teeth are affected.
 Because the support and chewing forces are altered, the remaining teeth will begin to shift.
 The tooth above or below the one that was lost will begin to move up and out of its socket.
 This accelerates periodontal (gum) disease and causes further breakdown in the dental arch.
 If the missing tooth is not replaced, more teeth will eventually be lost, due to the improper forces exerted during chewing.

-The tooth or teeth to be treated are numbed with an anesthetic.
-Sometimes you can expect the side of your face to feel numb, as well.
-Next, during the preparation phase, your tooth or teeth to be crowned are trimmed down.
+Whether you have a single tooth, or a row of teeth to be crowned, your dentist will numb with an anesthetic.
+Next, during the preparation phase, your teeth to be crowned are trimmed down.
 This allows sufficient space for the crown or bridge to fit.

-After this preparation stage has been completed, an impression of that area of your mouth is taken.
-Modern impression materials make it possible to take an extremely accurate record (impression) and thus make the best possible restoration for your mouth.
+After this prep stage has been completed, an impression of your mouth is taken.
+Modern impression materials provide an extremely accurate representation.
+This allows for the best possible restoration with crowns that are shaped, sized and fit properly.
 The shade of the crown will be matched to your natural teeth at your first appointment.

 - Aesthetics – color match and appearance